Updated April 2025

 Consider an Offer in Compromise

-Would attempting to pay off your balance in full cause a temporary hardship for you?
 You should never have to choose between paying off your taxes and buying essential items like food or paying rent.
-If paying your taxes will cause this type of undue burden on you, then consider your option of filing for currently not collectible (CNC) status.
+If paying your taxes will cause this type of undue burden on you, then consider requesting currently not collectible (CNC) status.

-If you take this route, the IRS will analyze your financial situation carefully.
-If they determine that you genuinely can’t pay, then they will file you under CNC status.
+If the IRS determines that you genuinely can’t pay, then they will file you under CNC status.
 This is a temporary delay of collection efforts, but it won’t completely forgive your tax debt.
-If you later start earning a substantial income or attain valuable assets, then the IRS might revoke your account’s CNC status and restart collection efforts.
+If you later start earning a substantial income or obtain valuable assets, then the IRS might revoke your account’s CNC status and restart collection efforts.

 Frequently Asked Questions About IRS Notice CP503